 The third situation happens when you install Windows over an existing Linux installation.
 As the Windows bootloader can't detect the Linux partitions by default.
 And the fourth point is an entirely different situation, and we're not going to fix that in this tutorial.

-So, here we'll deal with 3 different situations of broken GRUB bootloader on older BIOS systems, or the operating systems were installed with installed with BIOS compatibility mode.
+So, here we'll deal with 3 different situations of broken GRUB bootloader on older BIOS systems, or the operating systems were installed with BIOS compatibility mode.